 - For the pension-based SRRV, you must prove that your pension check is deposited to a Philippine bank.
 It’s not clear if this means it must be DIRECT deposited.
 In my case proof meant a letter from the bank or copies of deposit slips.
 I know many are leery about direct deposits to Philippine banks, but for long-term residence in the Philippines, direct deposit might be convenient, especially for those who depend on the immediate availability of their pension payments.
 Allied and BPI and Chinabank offer good direct deposit programs.
 More info at this link.
 If you choose to have your direct deposits made to a U.S. bank, you may deposit a corresponding check to your Philippine bank’s U.S. dollar account, but you will have to wait about thirty days for your check to clear and for the funds to be available for use in the Philippines.
 The advantage of this approach is that it is free whereas Philippine banks make a charge for direct deposits.

-- My 2007 six month USD time deposit paid 4.25% interest.
-Worldwide rates have fallen.
-My 2009 account pays 2.25%.
-Once you have your SRRV, you can convert to peso time deposit paying quite good interest.
-BOC is offering very good rates on five year, tax free, peso CDs.
-Unless you plan on withdrawing the money to buy a condo or make other investments, you must keep the $10,000 on deposit.
-You cannot withdraw it without written permission from the PRA.
+- Unless you plan on withdrawing the money to buy a condo or make other investments, you must keep the $10,000 on deposit.
+You must have at least $50,000 on deposit to qualify to convert bank deposits to investments.
+You cannot withdraw bank deposits without written permission from the PRA.
 When you die your spouse will inherit the deposit, but will have to pay inheritance taxes before she can obtain the funds.
 Since the inheritance taxes have to be paid before withdrawal, the deposited funds can’t be used to pay the tax.

 - I was shocked to hear the Export and Industry Bank “ExportBank”, a nationwide Philippine Retirement Authority (PRA) affiliate bank with fifty branches, was ordered closed by Philippine Central Bank in April.
 I had assumed that the larger Philippine commercial banks were stable.
 Evidently, I was wrong.
 Those pension-based SRRV holders having their deposits at ExportBank with deposits of $10,000 may eventually get their money back through the PDIC which insures deposits up to P500,000.
 Our heart goes out to those with larger deposits.
 They may have just lost tens of thousands of dollars, plus, in order to retain their SRRV they may have to fund new accounts with the required the SRRV deposit.
 See the PRA notice HERE.
 Those of us with SRRV deposits should take a second look at their choice of banks to hold their SRRV deposit.
 Update: the Development Bank of the Philippines is now the only bank allowed to hold SRRV deposits.